-When stress is less, with a reduced production of catecholamines, the stress or fight or flight chemicals from the adrenals, we can often eat the poorly tolerated foods, so sometimes it is hard to work out the culprits.
-Symptoms often disappear when stress is not present, so many people are considered to have only psychological problems, which is usually far from reality.
-I see anxiety and panic attacks increasingly as a simple catecholamine-driven reactions to mechanical or dietary triggering as well as psychological causes.
-So much anxiety is driven by mechanical causes, especially to the shoulder and spine, as well as foods the body sees as a threat.
+When stress is less, with less production of catecholamines, the stress or fight or flight chemicals from the adrenals we can often eat the trigger foods, or small quantities, so sometimes it is hard to work out the culprits.
+Symptoms often disappear when stress is not present, so many people are considered to have only psychological problems, which is often far from reality.
+But stress itself activates the immune system with consequent cytokines response, and importantly the same ones as found in so many of the diseases we look at.

 The spine is a major factor in triggering TLRs, especially in migraine and fibromyalgia.
-This is obvious in people following MVAs, whiplash and other spinal injury, but it also can be occupational, for example in hairdresser, dentists, nurses, who work with a rotated spine.
+This is obvious in people following whiplash and other spinal injury, but it also can be occupational, for example in hairdresser, dentists, nurses, who work with a rotated spine.
 There is likely to be an increase over future years as people become more dependent on their computers and tablets, while their posture is not attended to.
-This appears to be from local mechanical effects on the autonomic nervous system.

 There is now increasing evidence that nerve compression can promote local as well as remote immune –mediated inflammation, resulting in activation of pain pathways nowhere near the area of compression.
 Patients with neuropathic pain from entrapment syndromes often present with symptoms outside the innervation area.
-(1) Slowly progressive mild nerve compression can produce preferential degeneration of small nerve fibres, whereas myelinated axons remain largely intact.
+(2) Slowly progressive mild nerve compression can produce preferential degeneration of small nerve fibres, whereas myelinated axons remain largely intact.
 As a consequence, changes are not seen on standard Nerve Conduction Studies.
-(2) It appears that we can get whole body inflammation with mast cell activation in injury via slight alteration of the autonomic reflexes (the subject of our current research.)
+(3) Slowly progressive mild nerve compression can produce preferential degeneration of small nerve fibres, whereas myelinated axons remain largely intact.
+As a consequence, changes are not seen on standard Nerve Conduction Studies.

 Other patterns are emerging.
 Many POTS patients describe symptoms starting after surgery, and various theories have attempted to explain this, but the most likely appears tom be from hyperextension of the neck during the de-intubation.
 This was described by Andrew Holman in 2008 (22).
 Similarly, non-epileptiform seizures have been identified with brainstem sensitivity driven through the C2 region of the cervical spine.
 The thoracic outlet compression does appear to affect this C2 region as well, making the pathways complex.